Acclime helps you set up, manage & advance your business in China and beyond.

 - Overtime – for work performed over the regular limits, employees are paid 150% of their standard rate on workdays, 200% on weekends, and 300% on public holidays.
 For overtime on weekends, the employer may choose to give compensatory time off instead of pay.

 - Contributions – provincial regulations and municipal legislation determine the amount of required employer contribution.
-For instance, the total payroll contributions in Beijing, is around
+For instance, the total payroll contributions in Beijing is around 28%.

-Acclime is a premier provider of professional formation, accounting, HR & advisory, and tax services in China.
-With the help of our EoR services, you will be able to hire employees using our without setting up a legal entity while saving time, reducing costs, and getting localised support with payroll, HR administration, and more.
+At Acclime, we offer premier professional services in China, including formation, accounting, HR and advisory, and tax services.
+With our employer of record (EoR) services, you can hire employees in China without setting up a legal entity.
+This saves you time, reduces costs, and provides you with localised support for payroll, HR administration, and more.